Jaysingh7355/Git-tutorial/Redme.md

 19. 'git remote rename <olname> <newname>': this command renam the remote connection

 Note: The name of the remote connection is always use to estabilish comminication between the repositories

+20. 'git add <file1> <file2> <file3>': this command will add  multipule files chenges togather in the staging area

+21. 'git add.': this command use to shift all the file from working area to staging area.